Zydak/Vulkan-Path-Tracer/README.md

 Since environment map is conceptually just a big sphere around the scene, I first tried to uniformly sample it.
 So direction is random vector on a sphere, and PDF is $\frac{1}{4 \pi}$.

-But, uniform sampling won't make much difference, chance of sampling small bright spot on a huge 4K texture will be just as small as the chance for ray to randomly bounce into it.
+But, uniform sampling won't make much difference, chance of sampling small bright spot on a huge 4K texture will be just as small as the chance for a ray to randomly bounce into it.
 It's an improvement, of course, but still not good enough.
 Image below has 100K samples per pixel, it has somewhat less noise than naive version, but it's still a lot of noise nonetheless.
 So in order to fix that, I use importance sampling.
 That will steer sampled directions into the brighter areas of environment map.

 <p align="center">
   <img src="./Gallery/BreakfastUniformNEE100K.png"/>
 </p>

-To importance sample the environment map, an [Alias Method](https://en.wikipedia.org/wiki/Alias_method) is used.
-It has O(1) time complexity so it's great for performance and implementing it is fairly simple.
+So t importance sample the environment map, I decided to use [Alias Method](https://en.wikipedia.org/wiki/Alias_method).
+It has O(1) time complexity so it's great for performance, and it works really well.

-// TODO

 ##### Emissive Meshes
 Sampling of emissive meshes is not yet supported.
 Only Environment Map NEE works properly.